-This post may contain affiliate links, which means that we may receive a small commission, at no cost to you, if you make a purchase through a link.
-More info in the disclosure:
+This post contains affiliate links, which means that we will receive a small commission, at no extra cost to you, if you make a purchase through a link.
+More info in the disclosure

 Some recommended tours you might be interested in:

 Let yourself be inspired by these other posts on The Travelling Chilli: